popovicu/g2disk/docs/building.md

 This project uses Bazel and the recommended way to leverage this is via [Bazelisk](https://github.com/bazelbuild/bazelisk).
 It requires no installation, just a single binary download from GitHub.

-For a high level overview of Bazel, please check out [this text](https://popovicu.com/posts/build-all-software-in-one-command-with-bazel/).
+For a high-level overview of Bazel, please check out [this text](https://popovicu.com/posts/build-all-software-in-one-command-with-bazel/).

 ## Requirements

-Bazelisk binary (ideally aliased as `bazel`) should be enough to run the Bazel build flows.
-In addition, a working C compiler is needed which can target C standard library (basically any C compiler).
+The Bazelisk binary (ideally aliased as `bazel`) should be enough to run the Bazel build flows.
+In addition, a working C compiler is needed which can target the C standard library (basically any C compiler).
 Other than that, the Bazel build flow will dynamically fetch the Go toolchain, protobuf compiler, etc.

 ## Handling binaries